Buddleia Pugster Blue® Description

 Buddleias are a much loved flowering shrub and should be on your checklist if you are planning on all season perennial garden.
 Although very slow to break dormancy, once weather starts to warm they are quick to grow.

 Drought tolerant once established.
-Butterfly bush is EASY to grow as it needs NO DEADHEADING FOR CONTINUOUS BLOOM.
+Butterfly bush is easy to grow as it needs no deadheading required for continuous bloom.
 They appreciate full sun and well drained soil.
 Flowers are sterile so there are no unwanted seedlings.